-Bathukamma is a festival celebrated by women in Indian state of Telangana.
-It is celebrated for nine days, starting on Bhadrapada amavasya and concludes on Durga ashtami in Ashwayuja masam (month), which usually falls in September – October.
+Bathukamma is a festival women celebrate in Indian state of Telangana.
+It is a nine day festival, starting on Bhadrapada amavasya and concludes on Durga ashtami in Ashwayuja masam (month), which usually falls in September – October.
 The last day of the festival is saddula bathukamma or pedha bathukamma.
-This festival is celebrate by girls and women with great enthusiasm, specially in villages and towns.
+Girls and women celebrate this festival with great enthusiasm, specially in villages and towns.
 While most of India celebrates navratri, in Telangana it is bathukamma.
-Depending on the region, different prasadams (offerings) are prepared for the deity on saddula bathukamma.
+Depending on the region, different prasadalu (offerings) are prepared for the deity on saddula bathukamma.

 Though I made these rice dishes as part of thali theme, I did not arrange them in thali.
-I only have one big thali and used it for my day 1 and day 2 posts.
-The other platters I have were not big enough to place all five bowls.
+I have one big thali and used it for my day 1 and day 2 posts.
+The other platters I have are not big enough to fit all five bowls.